In one of his final acts, Trump showered clemency on people with connections to him and his allies

 “When they learned of this, they were just dumbfounded,” said Philip Gold, who represents Belcher and his wife.
 “And the whole family is in shock because of how Dr. Melgen” treated Belcher.

 Melgen’s attorneys did not immediately respond to a request for comment.
+In a letter supporting his clemency, a group of Melgen’s allies asserted that the physician had been politically targeted by the Obama administration.

 In Washington, real estate magnate Douglas Jemal, a wealthy developer close to the family of Trump son-in-law Jared Kushner, was pardoned for a 2007 conviction for wire fraud.
 A former federal prosecutor who had been involved in the case noted that Trump did not extend mercy to three of Jemal’s employees, who had also been convicted in the scheme to buy influence in the city but were less culpable.